Daniel Martin Katz

 - B.S., University of Oregon

-Professor Katz is a scientist, technologist and law professor who applies an innovative polytechnic approach to teaching law - to help create lawyers for today's biggest societal challenges.
+Professor Katz is a scientist, technologist and professor who applies an innovative polytechnic approach to teaching law - to help create lawyers for today's biggest societal challenges.
 Both his scholarship and teaching integrate science, technology, engineering, and mathematics.

-Professor Katz's forward-thinking ideas helped to earn him acknowledgement in the 2013 Fastcase 50, an award which "recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law."
-He was also named to the American Bar Association Journal's 2013 Class of "Legal Rebels," a prestigious group of change leaders in the legal profession.
+Professor Katz's forward-thinking ideas helped to earn him acknowledgement among the Fastcase 50, an award which "recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law."
+He was also named to the American Bar Association Journal's "Legal Rebels," a prestigious group of change leaders in the legal profession.

-His work has been highlighted in a number of media outlets, including the New York Times, The Wall Street Journal, Financial Times, Wired, Vox, National Public Radio, Slate Magazine, Huffington Post, 538, Bloomberg Businessweek, ABA Journal, Law Technology News, The American Lawyer, California Lawyer, Cba National Magazine (Canada), Legal Futures (UK), Law Society Gazette (UK) and The Globe And Mail (Canada)
+His work has been highlighted in a number of media outlets, including the New York Times, The Wall Street Journal, Financial Times, BBC Radio, Wired, Vox, National Public Radio, Slate Magazine, Huffington Post, 538, Bloomberg Businessweek, ABA Journal, Law Technology News and The American Lawyer.

 Professor Katz is an external affiliated faculty at CodeX—The Stanford Center for Legal Informatics.
 In addition to teaching and researching, Professor Katz serves as an editor of the International Journal of Law and Information Technology (Oxford University Press) and as a member of the Editorial Board of the Journal of Artificial Intelligence & Law (Springer Scientific).
 He serves on the Editorial Advisory Board for Law Technology News and is a member of the ABA Task Force on Big Data and the Law.